brandur/sorg/content/articles/live-reload.md

-There's a little plumbing involved in the HTTP backend that we'll skip over, but the important part is that the build goroutine will use a [conditional variable][cond] to signal the goroutines serving open WebSockets when a build completes.
-Unlike the much more common channel primitive, a conditional variable allows a single controller to signal any number of waiting consumers that a change occurred.
+There's a little plumbing involved in the HTTP backend that we'll skip over, but the important part is that the build goroutine will use a [condition variable][cond] to signal the goroutines serving open WebSockets when a build completes.
+Unlike the much more common channel primitive, a condition variable allows a single controller to signal any number of waiting consumers that a change occurred.

 ``` go